Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 .

 He's standing in the middle room of the Hearts Tower.
 There are boxes with fingerprints on their clear tape seals, the ringing in his hearing spring down the brick and paint halls, dry stalls and pried locks.
-The place seems much more desolate than
+Well, no. It's
 ### Deleted scenes.

 You do not awake.